-These guidelines were decided by the Presidium of the International Shooting Association (short ISB) and approved by the President; they came into force on 30.05.2020.
+These guidelines were agreed by the executive committee of the International Shooting Association (short ISB) and approved by the President; they came into force on 30.05.2020.

-In order to create the same conditions for all members worldwide, the "International Shooting Regulations" are valid worldwide, all members, sub-associations and member clubs without exception must follow these Regulations.
+In order to create equal conditions worldwide, all members, sub-associations and clubs without any exception need to follow the "International Shooting Regulations" regulations.